wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/work_and_speed.md

 **[Benchmarking  #1]**: Find on-line resources that provide benchmark results for currently available cores.
 What is the fastest currently available core in terms of floating point benchmarked performance?
 Are there other kinds of benchmarks?

 **[Benchmarking #2]**: Determine the compute speed of a core of your computer by searching for, downloading, and running a freely available floating point benchmark program.

+**[Programming]**: Implements a program that performs a large, but known, number of floating point operations and use it to perform your own benchmarking of your machine.
+Implement this program in different languages and observe whether the GFlop/sec measurement varies across languages.